-SOMEONE TO LOVE (1987) DIR – SCR Henry Janglom PROD M.H.
-Simonson CAM Hanania Baer ED Henry Janglom [uncredited] CAST Henry Janglom, Andrea Marcovicci, Michael Emil, Sally Kellerman, Oja Kodar, Orson Welles, Ronee Blakley, Kathryn Harrold, Monte Hellman (Richard)
+SOMEONE TO LOVE (1987) DIR – SCR Henry Jaglom PROD M.H.
+Simonson CAM Hanania Baer ED Henry Jaglom [uncredited] CAST Henry Jaglom, Andrea Marcovicci, Michael Emil, Sally Kellerman, Oja Kodar, Orson Welles, Ronee Blakley, Kathryn Harrold, Monte Hellman (Richard)

 ROBOCOP (1987) DIR Paul Verhoeven SEC UNIT DIR Monte Hellman [uncredited] PROD Arne Schmidt SCR Edward Neumeier, Michael Miner CAM Jost Vacano ED Frank J. Urioste MUS Basil Poledouris CAST Peter Weller, Nancy Allen, Dan O’Herlihy, Ronny Cox, Kurtwood Smith, Miguel Ferrer, Ray Wise, Paul Verhoeven